I would like to say a big thank you to you and all staff that have worked with my students you have raised aspirations and confidence in my students.

 Do you like working on cars or motorcycles?
 Want to learn how they work and how to fix them?

-Whether it’s for a career or just an interest the motor vehicle course could be just thing for you.
+Whether it’s for a career or just as an interest, the motor vehicle course could be just the thing for you.

 You will learn about different types of vehicles (motor-cycle units are optional), and learn basic mechanics.

 As a motor mechanic your duties will depend upon where your work placement takes place but could include:

 - talking to customers about their vehicle’s problems

 - finding and diagnosing faults using hand tools or a computer

 - advising customers on what repairs are needed

 - repairing and replacing faulty parts